MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

     return frame
 ```

-Hopefully you can match all the `.find()` function calls and their arguments to the anotomy of the main `imdb-user-review` on the review page.
+Hopefully you can match all the `.find()` function calls and their arguments to the anatomy of the main `imdb-user-review` on the review page.

 Note that there is unfortunately no way to adjust the URL for a review page to show _more_ than 25 reviews by default.
 In order to reveal more, if available, we'd need to click the "Load More" button near the bottom of the page which is a bit outside the scope of both this workshop and BeautifulSoup.
 (Checkout [Selenium](imdb-user-review) for a more powerful automated tool).